 - Late Modify Requests: The form that is required to be used is a drop/add form and these can be obtained by seeing the school registrar in SPH or the department program coordinator.
 Once the form has all three signatures, the student will need to take the form to the central Registrar's Office with picture ID.
-Any class dropped after the third week will result in a grade of "W" for that course.
-Courses cannot be dropped or added after the last meeting day of the specific course being dropped.
+Courses cannot be modified after the last meeting day of the specific course being dropped.
 Please be sure to check the course end date before turning in your modification form.

 What is Academic Probation?

 Graduate students placed on academic probation for having a cumulative Grade Point Average (GPA) below a "B" (3.00) or for having accumulated 9 incomplete credits.
 Undergraduate students will be placed on academic probation for having a term (semester) or half term Grade Point Average (GPA) below a "C" (2.00).

 The Office for Student Engagement and Practice will notify students of their probation status; department/program coordinators, department chairs, and faculty advisors will also receive probation notification for their students.
 Students will be referred to their faculty advisor to discuss strategies for regaining good academic standing.
 Upon the recommendation of his or her departmental chair, and with the consent of the Office for Student Engagement and Practice, a student may be granted an opportunity to correct the scholastic and/or academic deficiency.
 Students must return to good academic standing within the next term (semester).